esrlabs/bake/documentation/concepts/prebuild.rst

 1. Compiling the workspace completely without prebuild feature.
 2. Executing a distribution script which copies all relevant files to a distribution directory.
-   Make sure to add all header files of prebuild libraries if they are needed for other non-prebuild libraries.
+   Make sure to add all header files of prebuilt libraries if they are needed for other non-prebuilt libraries.
    You may use the dependency files in the output directory for that script.
 3. In the distribution folder use "--prebuild" when compiling the workspace.